 Extreme poverty in Burundi’s rural area and tensions between families with limited access to arable land hinder development towards a more stable and peaceful society.
-Due to these tensions and a rapid population growth, agricultural land is currently subject to increased degradation and low agricultural productivity.
-The objective of the project’s intervention was to increase food production at village level, by means of health promotion, more investments/micro credits in crop production and a family (income) insurance package that protects rural families against the financial consequences of catastrophic events (natural and health).
+Due to these tensions and a rapid population growth, agricultural land is subject to increased degradation and low agricultural productivity.
+The objective of Fanning the Spark was to increase food production at village level, by means of health promotion, more investments/micro credits in crop production and a family (income) insurance package that protects rural families against the financial consequences of catastrophic events (natural and health).

-To achieve the project objectives, an integrated strategy was developed by the consortium members, with PIP being central to the strategy.
+To achieve the project objectives, an integrated strategy was developed by the consortium members, with the PIP approach being central to the strategy.
 The three pillars of the project (Agri-MiFi-Health) were closely connected: food security demands for a more sustainable agricultural production, which on its turn demands a healthy (labour) population with access to financial facilities and health care services.
 Furthermore, the foundation of development is a well-organized and strong community, where collaboration is crucial in order to develop the agricultural sector, obtain loans and credits, and for making micro-insurance (for health and agriculture) financially accessible.